-By Proposition~\ref{pro:homofac}, for a $(H,2)$-arc-transitive digraph $\mathit{\Gamma}$ and a $2$-arc $ u\to v\to v_1 $, we have a homogeneous factorisation $H_v=H_{uv}H_{vv_1}$.
-For any normal subgroup $N$ of $H_v$, we can obtain a new factorisation $H_v/N=(H_{uv}N/N) (H_{vv_1}N/N)$ (this factorisation of $H_v/N$ may not be homogeneous).
-Studying factorisations of quotient groups of $H_v$ is a basic tool to study homogeneous factorisations of $H_v$.
+For an $(H,2)$-arc-transitive digraph $\Gamma$ with a $2$-arc $u \to v \to v_1$ and any normal subgroup $N$ of $H_v$, we obtain a factorisation $H_v/N=(H_{uv}N/N) (H_{vv_1}N/N)$ (this factorisation of $H_v/N$ may not be homogeneous).
+Studying such quotient factorisations is a basic tool for investigating homogeneous factorisations of $H_v$ itself.
 The lemma below is based on recent results on factorisations of almost simple groups~\cite{LWX2021+,LX2019,LX2021+}.
 Recall that a group $X$ is said to be \emph{quasisimple} if $X=X'$ and $X/\mathrm{Z}(X)$ is nonabelian simple.
 Note that, for a quasisimple group $X$, if a subgroup $Y$ contains the composition factor $X/\mathrm{Z}(X)$, then $Y$ must equal to $X$.

 \begin{lemma}[{\cite[Lemma~3.3]{YFX2023}}] Let $\mathit{\Gamma}$ be a connected $(H, s)$-arc-transitive digraph with $s\geq 2$, and let $u\to v \to v_1$ be a $2$-arc of $\mathit{\Gamma}$.
 Suppose that $H_v^{(\infty)}$ is quasisimple.
 Let $\mathrm{Rad}(H_v)$ be the largest solvable normal subgroup of $H_v$ and let $S$ be the socle of $H_v/\mathrm{Rad}(H_v)$. \begin{enumerate}[\rm (a)] \item The simple group $S $ is isomorphic to one of the following: